Saul and David Had Different Armor, and Different Faith

 Saul and David Faced Different Giants

-David was prepared for the battle in two ways: Spiritually and emotionally.
-Just like David had been out in the fields writing love songs to the Lord for all of his life, tending to his father’s sheep in obscurity, he had also been out in those fields beating fierce predators to death with his own two hands.
+David was prepared for the battle against Goliath in two ways: Spiritually and emotionally.
+Just like David had been out in the fields writing love songs to the Lord for all of his life, tending to his father’s sheep in obscurity, he had also been out in those fields beating a lion and a bear to death with his own two hands.
 This was a man who had been privately prepared in every way to win a very public battle.
 David knew how to hear from God and how to fight to the death – which is the winning combination for any battle you’re ever going to face.
 To David, Goliath, a 9-ft. giant holding a spear that was as big as the trunk of a tree, was simply another form of the same enemy.
-Wow!